FC Yambol: The 80s, 90s and early 2000s

 During the 1980s the team tried to remain part of Bulgarian B Group.
 One time the team fell into the Bulgarian V AFG, but again went back to the professionals.

 In the 1990s, the team started its biggest falls in history.
 In 1994, the team fell from "B" Group to "V" Football Group.

 During the season 2000–01, the team fell into the "A" local group.
 In 2005–06, it lost the promotion for entering "V" Football Group, but in 2006–07 Tundzha entered back into the "V" Group.

 Post Tundzha Years

 In the 2011–12 season, FC Tundzha ended the season in second place, after the team lost the promotion in the last round in Southeastern "V" Group.

 The team played in 1/18 finals in The Bulgarian Cup in 2011–12.

 2017–present: Refounding as Yambol 1915

 On 2 August 2017 the Third League team Uragan Boyadzhik adapted Yambol 1915 name and moved to Yambol to succeed the dissolved in 2015 team.
+The new club is considered a separate entity from the historical club.

 After the 2021–22 season, Tundzha was excluded from the Third League due to financial issues, but in the summer, the club was reinstated back to the Third League.